SpiffInc/polyn/polyn_messages/README.md

 ### NATS connection

-Polyn Messages usese [NATS](https://nats.io/) for passing messages.
+Polyn Messages uses [NATS](https://nats.io/) for passing messages.
 As such you need to configure your [connection settings](https://hexdocs.pm/gnat/Gnat.ConnectionSupervisor.html#content) to your NATS server(s).

 ```elixir
 import Config